Brbb/graphql-rover/README.md

 ## Electron

-A OS X electron app exists, but currently it's not complete.
+An OS X electron app exists, but currently it's not complete.
 The bundle will be released as soon as possible with a Windows and Linux package.

+## To-Dos
+- [ ] NPM module
+- [ ] Live Demo
+- [ ] Test Test Test Test
+- [ ] CI